archival-0x/ghostpass/README.md

 # ghostpass

-Ghostpass is a dead simple password management system that enables users to distribute cleartext-like ciphertext to the open web, while still maintaining security and data integrity.
+Ghostpass is a dead simple password management protocol that enables users to distribute cleartext-like ciphertext to the open web, while still maintaining security and data integrity.

-Don't use this yet!
+> Don't use this yet!
 I'm not done.
 I'm just flexing my contributions.

 ## 1. Introduction

 > The lack of use of third-party libraries and modules allow us to demonstrate the efficiencies of such a password manager using just
 > native Python functionality.
 Of course, utilizing such other libraries / modules are still feasible, but performance and security must
 > be evaluated accordingly.

+Ghostpass is a password management protocol that is designed with the purpose of transmitting secrets through the open web, while being able to maintain security and

 ### 1.1 Problems

+There's quite a bit of password managers that are out there today, so why even bother with Ghostpass?
+In order to answer this question, let's take a look at several different password managers "models" that already exist, and the problems that plague them:

-1. Web-based password managers are centralized, and data breech for undiscovered vulnerability results in catastrophic events.
+* __Web-based password managers__ are centralized, and data breeches because of undiscovered vulnerability results in catastrophic events.
-2. Modern offline clients ( i.e KeePass) don't enable for fast distribution across hosts, and portability to unencrypt anymore.
+* __Offline clients__ ( i.e KeePass) don't enable for fast distribution across hosts and portability.
+They share a unified filetype that require KeePass-compliant client implementations in order to open.
+* __Deterministic password managers__, which are able to produce memory-less and session-less cryptographically secure passwords, fail because of varying password policies and the inability to keep state.
+Read more [here](https://tonyarcieri.com/4-fatal-flaws-in-deterministic-password-managers).

+We aim to fix these problems through a novel protocol that keep cryptographic insecurity at a minimum, enable for maximum portability, while still securely keeping state.

 ### 1.2 Features

+TODO

 ### 1.3 Important Definitions